Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/003-data-collector.md

 !!! warning "Increased Script Length"
     The scenario becomes verbose due to numerous steps dedicated to setting field values.

-## Your taks
+## Required Action
-Find the “Data Collector” in the customer.feature file.
-Replace the multiple 'Given' steps with a single step that passes the entire data object (from the same domain) at once.
+Replace multiple `Given` steps with a single step that passes the entire data object (from the same domain) at once.
+If required introduce a new step that initializes a domain object with all parameters required in a single step.

+## Code Examples

+=== "Before"
+    ```gherkin title="Customer.feature"
+        Scenario: Should successfully create new customer
+        Given the customer first name is "Max"
+        And the customer last name is "Mustermann"
+        When the customer is created
+        Then the customer creation should be successful
+    ```

+=== "After"
+    ```gherkin title="Customer.feature"
+        Scenario: Should successfully create new customer
+        Given the customer name is Max Mustermann
+        When the customer is created
+        Then the customer creation should be successful
+    ```